|

 RECENT E- MAIL:

-"Hi Jon, I've already begun
+I've already begun

 to use some of the concepts with a few of my patients.
 They seem to have a little difficulty with it at first, like the LE